BojanFaletic/IQ_net/README.md

 - Transformer network: https://arxiv.org/abs/1911.06455
 - Single head is better: https://arxiv.org/abs/2106.09650

+## Video lectures
+- What do neural networks learn: https://youtu.be/FSfN2K3tnJU

 ## Random thoughts

 Width of network is used for specifying resolution of given function.